PX4/PX4-user_guide/en/getting_started/flight_modes.md

 ## Vertical Take Off and Landing (VTOL)

-A VTOL aircraft can fly as either a copter or as fixed-wing vehicle.
-The copter mode is mainly used for take off and landing while the fixed wing mode is used for efficient travel and/or mission execution.
+A VTOL aircraft can fly as either a multicopter or as fixed-wing vehicle.
+The multicopter mode is mainly used for take off and landing while the fixed wing mode is used for efficient travel and/or mission execution.
 The switch between modes is initiated either by the pilot using an RC switch or automatically by the autopilot when needed in the Auto modes.

-Generally the flight modes for VTOL vehicles are the same as for copter and fixed-wing, and mode behaviour is appropriate for the vehicle's current configuration.
+Generally the flight modes for VTOL vehicles are the same as for multicopter and fixed-wing, and mode behaviour is appropriate for the vehicle's current configuration.